Georgina Sparks: Season 1

-Serena has a breakdown and eventually confesses to Blair, Nate and Chuck.
-It is revealed that after Serena had sex with Nate at a wedding, Serena went to join Georgina and a boy named Pete Fairman at a hotel, who hid a video camera in the room to tape him and Serena having sex.
-Serena wasn't in the mood, though, and instead passed Pete a line of cocaine which he subsequently overdosed on.
-Panicked Serena called the emergency services and she and Georgina fled the hotel.
-After learning that Pete had died Serena ran away to boarding school.
+Serena has a breakdown and eventually confides in Blair, Nate and Chuck.
+She reveals to her friends an instance from her past that brought her guilt: After Serena had sex with Nate at a wedding, Serena joined Georgina and a boy named Pete Fairman at a hotel.
+Georgina hid a video camera in the room to film a sex tape of Pete and Serena.
+Serena was not in the mood, though, and instead passed Pete a line of cocaine which he subsequently overdosed on.
+Panicked, Serena called the emergency services, and she and Georgina fled the hotel.
+After learning that Pete had died, Serena ran away to boarding school.

-It is learned that Chuck lost his virginity to Georgina in the 6th grade and he remembers her partying attitude before Serena went to boarding school.
-Serena tells them that Georgina is blackmailing her into continuing the lifestyle they used to have.
+Chuck lost his virginity to Georgina in sixth grade; he recalls her partying attitude before Serena abruptly left for boarding school.
+Serena explains that Georgina is blackmailing her into continuing the lifestyle they used to have.

-At Rufus's concert, Dan and Vanessa learn that Sarah is in fact Georgina.
-Vanessa is told the truth by Nate but Georgina successfully deceives Dan by concocting a story about an abusive ex-boyfriend.
-In light of Dan and Serena's break-up over her constant lies to cover-up her secrets, Georgina tells Dan that she fell in love at first sight with him, they kissed, then Georgina phones Serena on Dan's phone and tells her “all bets are off” implying she'll be having sex with him that night.
-Dan and Georgina then walk away together holding hands.
+At Rufus's concert, Nate tells Vanessa about Sarah's true identity.
+However, Georgina has successfully deceived Dan by confessing her real name and a tale about needing the identity of Sarah.
+She concocted a story about an abusive ex-boyfriend, which caused her to need a disguise from her past.
+When Georgina learns about Dan and Serena's breakup due to her constant lies to cover up secrets, Georgina tells Dan she fell in love with him at first sight.
+After they kissed, Georgina calls Serena on Dan's phone.
+She claims, “all bets are off,” implying she will have sex with him that night.
+Dan and Georgina then walk away together, holding hands.

 The next morning Serena confronts Georgina at Dan's apartment and furiously tries to attack her.
-After Georgina leaves Serena eventually tells Dan the truth which he believes and with the help of Blair, Dan devises a plan to get rid of Georgina.
+After Georgina leaves; Serena with Blair’s assistance tells Dan the truth about Georgina.
+Dan believes Serena, and devises a plan to get rid of Georgina.
 Dan calls Georgina up and has her meet him in Central Park; he consequently leaves her after she confesses her feelings for him and is met by Blair who has tracked down Georgina's parents.
 Blair reveals that Georgina was supposed to be at an equestrian circuit but sold her show pony for cocaine.
 Georgina was in fact in a rehabilitation center in Utah where she escaped, hitchhiked into a town, stole a credit card and booked a ticket to Ibiza.
 Georgina is left with her parents who decide her fate by sending her to a boot camp for troubled young girls, originally where Lily threatened to send Serena amidst her daughters old habits returning, upon Blair's suggestion.